2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/cms/hide-advanced-features.md

 uid: Concepts.HideAdvancedFeatures
 ---

-# Concept: Hide Advanced Features From Non-Admins
+# Hide Advanced Features From Non-Admins

 For many users 2sxc is too powerful, so there are various mechanisms for hiding the complexity from normal editors.